 Expanding a successful TBM practice beyond IT

-Keeping pace with a rapidly evolving industry, BSC has made much progress over the past five years, and IT has been at the forefront of that transformation.
+Keeping pace with a rapidly evolving industry, BSC has made much progress over the past five years towards transforming a dysfunctional healthcare into one that is worthy of our family and friends and sustainably affordable.
 Because challenges are constant, delivering on BSC aggressive business goals requires a well-oiled machine.
 TBM principles that have proven so effective for IT are now being applied to other parts of the organization.

 Earlier this year, the Customer Experience organization, as well as the enterprise project portfolio, were integrated into the BSC TBM model and its processes to provide the same transparency and accountability originally developed for IT.
 Today, 60% of the operating expense is accounted for via TBM.